Environmental Policy of EnBW

 Performance indicators

-The emissions of CO₂, SO₂ und NOx from own generation of electricity for the Group, as well as the volume of electricity generated by the Group without the contribution made by the nuclear power plants, form the basis for the calculation of the key performance indicator CO₂ intensity and the indicators SO₂ and NOx.
-These indicators are calculated as the ratio between the emissions and the generated volume of electricity and thus specifically describes the amount of CO₂, SO₂ and NOx released per kilowatt hour.
-By discounting the electricity generated by nuclear power plants, the indicators will not be influenced by the phasing out of nuclear energy in the coming years.
+The key performance indicator CO₂ intensity and the indicators SO₂ intensity and NOx intensity are calculated based on the emissions of CO₂, SO₂ and NOx, as well as the volumes of cooling water and waste water discharged from our own electricity generation in the Group and the volume of electricity generated by the Group without the contribution made by the nuclear power plants.
+The performance indicators are calculated as the ratio between the emissions or volumes of cooling water/waste water and the generated volume of electricity.
+They thus describe the specific amount of CO₂, SO₂ and NOx released or the cooling water/waste water discharged per kilowatt hour.
+By discounting the electricity generated by nuclear power plants, the performance indicators will not be influenced by the phasing out of nuclear energy.

 Objective